 -

 Consider Edge Cases: Pay attention to edge cases, such as when the fraction is already a whole number or when the fraction is very close to a whole number.
-In these cases, it's important to ensure that your calculations are accurate and that you're interpreting the results correctly.
-For example, if you're using a computer program to calculate the floor of a number, be aware of potential rounding errors that could affect the accuracy of the result.
+In these cases, it helps to make sure your calculations are accurate and that you're interpreting the results correctly.
+To give you an idea, if you're using a computer program to calculate the floor of a number, be aware of potential rounding errors that could affect the accuracy of the result.

 FAQ